CianT123/CianT123/README.md

 Heres where that time went:
 ## Accenture
-I joined Accentures 2018, where I became a member of their Fraud and AML Analytics Team Initially, I worked with data science and engineering.
+I joined Accentures 2018, where I became a member of their Fraud and AML Analytics Team.
+Initially, I worked with data science and engineering.
 I was selected for software engineering training after showing an aptitude.